 Prices in the Wizarding World

 While details are sketchy when it comes to currency and prices outside the UK and Ireland, we do know that the Isles use Gold Galleons, Silver Sickles, and Bronze Knuts.
-Luckily for you, it’s extremely easy to remember their worth – with 1 Galleon worth 17 Sickles and 1 Sickle worth 29 Knuts (that was sarcasm by the way).
+Luckily for you, it’s extremely easy to remember their worth – with 1 Galleon worth 17 Sickles and 1 Sickle worth 29 Knuts.
 In the US, the currencies used are the Dragot and the Sprink.

 Staying safe in the Wizarding World